-Over the past few decades, the way we view home ownership has changed.
-Previous generations would buy a home, taking out a 30-year mortgage and would celebrate the day that they made their last payment.
-Buying a home wasn’t just a financial investment- it was somewhere they planned to spend the rest of their life, and eventually pass down to children.
-Today’s home buyers see buying a home in a different light, choosing to by starter homes and upgrading as life would permit – rarely planning to stay in a home for a longer, extended period of time.
+Over the past few decades, the way we view homeownership has changed.
+Previous generations would buy a home, take out a 30-year mortgage, and would celebrate the day that they made their last payment.
+Buying a home wasn’t just a financial investment- it was somewhere they planned to spend the rest of their life, and eventually pass it down to children.
+Today’s home buyers see buying a home in a different light, choosing to buy starter homes, and upgrading as life would permit – rarely planning to stay in a home for a longer, extended period of time.

 Because of this, mortgages themselves have changed to better meet the wants and needs of today’s home buyers.
 As a result of this newer mentality of homeownership, one of the impacts is a decreasing number of people building equity in their homes the way they might have in years past.
 Building equity and eventually paying down a loan offers just as many advantages in 2020 as it did in 1950.

-- Flexibility – Having equity in your home gives you flexibility when it comes to eventually moving.
-Not all moves are planned out in long-term, with new job opportunities or additions to the family requiring a move to a new neighborhood or larger home.
-Home equity allows for you to have the funds necessary for not only a down payment on a new property, but also cover moving and closing costs.
+- Flexibility – Having equity in your home gives you flexibility when it comes to eventually move.
+Not all moves are planned out in long term, with new job opportunities or additions to the family requiring a move to a new neighborhood or larger home.
+Home equity allows for you to have the funds necessary for not only a down payment on a new property but also cover moving and closing costs.

 - Safety Net – If the uncertainty 2020 has reminded us of anything, it’s how important a safety net can truly be.
 Life is full of unexpected expenses – job loss or relocation, accidents or illness, and even natural disasters.
 Each of these poses a different challenge to you and your finances, and equity in your home can be a solid foundation for you to help navigate these challenges with a line of credit or proceeds from a home sale.